 “I am the last born child in a family of four children with both parents.
 I was born July 1, 1999, in Rwamagana town in Rwanda.
 I am also a Rwandan by nationality.

 I am a quiet girl who likes to spend time with my best friends sharing ideas on different topics.
 I am also a responsible person who dislikes seeing anything go wrong.
 I like reading and writing novels about discovery.

 I completed my studies at the Ecole Technique Saint Kitzito School in 2018 and am now enrolled in University.
 ETSK is a wonderful school with good nature and a lake nearby called Muhazi which facilities a good healthy life.
-ETSK also feeds its students a balanced diet.
+ETSK also feeds its students with a balanced diet.
 It has experienced teachers in different subjects.
 Moreover, we also put emphasis on studying English and speaking it fluently.
 I study construction where we do many practices, and we have all the required tools thus passing with maximum marks.
 I am a determined girl looking at being an engineer and looking forward to my future with God’s help.”

 Renata is currently studying construction technology at IPRC University while working evenings as a hotel receptionist.